Best For

 When you combine this fact with the deeper sinkage, it has the ability to make some sleepers feel “stuck” or overly enveloped by the material layers.

-You’ll want to be 100% certain you really love the classic feel of memory foam (which is slow response, high hug, deep sinkage).
+You’ll want to be 100% certain you really love the classic feel of memory foam (which is slow response, high hug, and deep sinkage).

 Bounce Test